Saran-nns/sorn/paper/paper.md

 ## Statement of the need:

-Developing SORN network demands multidisciplinary knowledge in Python, Neurophysiology, Numerical Computation and Computational Neuroscience.
-To reduce the cognitive load of the researchers new to the field, it is necessary to have a package that encapsulates all features in a simple API.
-There is another open source code available[@papa2017criticality] for SORN network but it is intended for task/problem specific and not a general purpose software package.
-However, `sorn` allows researchers to develop the network of their interest with the combination of plasticity rules of their choice.
-Overall, the package provide a research enviroment for computational neuroscients to investigate the structural and functional properties of the brain networks by reverse engineering neuronal plasticity mechanisms.
+Reservoir computing models are neuro inspired artifical neural networks.
+RC networks has either sparse or densly connected units with fixed connection weights.
+Unlike other RC models, SORN has synaptic weights controlled by neuro inspired plasticity mechanisms.
+The network has two distinct pools of excitatory and inhibitory reservoirs competing with each other to remain in subcritical state suitable for learning.
+Sub critical regime is a state between chaos and order, otherwise called `edge of chaos`.
+At this state, network has intrinsic dynamics with strong affinity towards order, yet sensitive to external perturbations.
+Under carefully designed plasticity mechansisms, the network has the ability to overcome the perturbations and return to their subcritical dynamics.
+That self-adaptive behavior is otherwise called Self Organization.
+Building such network from scratch is time consuming and require deeper understanding of neurophysiology and softcomputing.
+Therefore, to reduce the cognitive load of the theorists, experimentalist or researchers new to the field, it is necessary to have a package that encapsulates all plasticity mechanisms that can offer us to study self organization, adaptation, learning, memory and behavior of biological brain.
+There is another open source code [@papa2017criticality] for SORN network but it is intended for problem specific and not a general purpose software package.
+However, `sorn` has flexible package that allows researchers to develop the network of their interest with the combination of plasticity rules of their choice.
+Overall, the `sorn` provide a research enviroment for computational neuroscients to investigate the structural and functional properties of the brain networks by reverse engineering neuronal plasticity mechanisms.

 ## Library Overview: